gaurav1780/sampleAssignmentsCOMP125/terry/assignment-ideas.md

 Implement the classic word game Hangman.
 Each instance of the Hangman class is one hangman game.

 The words will be from a text file which we will provide.
 We provide helper method to read the text file and return one of the words from that file we will also handle the user input and validation of user input.
-We can require the students to deal with the stored results.

 ## Library Booking System (Assignment 1/2)